 David Hoffman sings the praises of burdock in The Holistic Herbal, too, noting that its constituents include “Flavonoid glycosides, bitter glycosides, alkaloids, anti-microbial substances and inulin”.

-As always, any medical information is for informational purposes only.
+This post is for general information only, and is not intended to treat or diagnose specific illness.
 Always exercise caution when using any wild plants and make sure you have positively identified the plant.
 For additional information, check out my favorite wildcrafting books.